NetBrainAPI/NetBrain_Automation_Customization/high availability/display high availability information on map for palo alto firewalls/README.md

 **Version: NetBrain v8.x**

 ## Use Case
 Visualize all relevant information for firewalls configured with high availability.
+Being able to quickly identify HA status, details, health and rules directly on a map for each firewall.

 ## Solution